ellman12/AutoHotkey/README.md

 # AutoHotkey
 All of my AutoHotkey scripts.

-Could use this README file for documenting changes...?
+Feel free to use and suggest changes and ideas.